vipulnaik/diet-exercise-health/events/2024/2024-10-09-dental-cleaning.md

 The dentist's view was that the recession was likely hereditary and may have been exacerbated by overbrushing.

+She also asked what kind of toothbrush I used -- manual or electric.
+I replied that I used a soft-bristled manual toothbrush.

 She also thought that the tissue graft would be a one-and-done procedure rather than something I needed to get done regularly.